 The first Tuesday of the month means another Melbourne SEO Meetup!
-The May 2019 Meetup was exciting for me because it is the first time in almost a year in which I get to present!
+The May 2019 Meetup was interesting for the Melbourne SEO Meetup and exciting for me because it is the first time in almost a year in which I get to present!

 The Search Marketing Summit being held in Sydney took away some of our regulars, but over 60 people attended this month which continues to showcase the amazing reach and inclusiveness of the Melbourne SEO Community.

 They do an amazing job hosting with their team accommodating all the attendees and they will host again in June.